chreliot/senate-howto/main.md

 Specifically, in committee meetings, *Robert's Rules* indicates: “motions need not be seconded;” “informal discussion of a subject is permitted while no motion is pending;” “when a proposal is perfectly clear to all present, a vote can be taken without a motion’s having been introduced;” generally, “a vote can be taken initially by a show of hands;” and the chair “may, without leaving the chair, speak in informal discussions and in debate, and vote on all questions” (*RRO* 49:21).
 That is, the *formal* guidelines for committees are pretty casual.
 Confidently eschew excess formality.

 Note that Hofstra Library has available ebooks of both [*Robert's Rules of Order: Newly Revised*][RRONR] and the very helpful, official summary/overview version [*Robert's Rules of Order: Newly Revised in Brief*][RROIB].
-(Incidentally, Hofstra Professor of Mathematics Daniel Seabold is a co-author of both!)
+(Incidentally, Hofstra Associate Professor of Mathematics Daniel Seabold is a co-author of both!)
 A little familiarity with procedure can help one make things happen—not only for committee chairs but also for participants.